 It is important that you understand the Total & Permanent Disability definition and the factors that can impact the payment of a benefit.
 The following statements are here to assist your understanding of the Total & Permanent Disability definition.
+The Total & Permanent Disability definition will apply to all Total & Permanent Disability claims where there is an insurance component of the benefit payable, and/or where you have Additional cover.

-Already receiving disability support payments - just because you may be eligible to access your superannuation balance because of assessed permanent incapacity or you are receiving or entitled to benefits from Centrelink (for example, a Disability Support Pension) or workers compensation payments, does not mean you are automatically entitled to a total & permanent disability benefit.
-The insurer will take these matters into account but you must also meet the applicable total & permanent disability definition.
+Already receiving disability support payments

+- just because you may be eligible to access your superannuation balance because of assessed permanent incapacity or you are receiving or entitled to benefits from Centrelink (for example, a Disability Support Pension) or workers compensation payments, does not mean you are automatically entitled to a total & permanent disability benefit.
+The insurer will take these matters into account but you must also meet the applicable Total & Permanent Disability definition.